Learn something new every day

 A car engine produces motion by creating explosions inside it.
-The pistons, which are attached to the crankshaft in an engine, are moved up by the explosions inside the cylinders.
-As the shaft turns, it pushes those pistons back down, so that the next explosion can push it up again and start the cycle over again.
+The pistons, which are attached to the crankshaft in an engine, are moved down by the explosions inside the cylinders.
+When the pistons move down, the crankshaft rotates.
 The pistons are connected to the crankshaft to ensure it moves with them and keeps their movements regulated.

 To help smooth out the jerky motions created by the moving pistons, the flywheel is attached to the end of the crankshaft.
 As the shaft moves, it turns the flywheel in a circular motion.
 Notches in the flywheel help smooth its motions and connect it to other car parts that turn the wheels.
 This turns the up and down motion created by the engine into a circular motion needed to move the car's wheels.

 For the pistons to work properly, a piece of the engine called the camshaft must rotate and open the intake and outtake valves.
 These valves open and close to allow the flow of air, which is necessary to create an explosion, into the cylinder.
 The crankshaft is connected to the camshaft and causes the camshaft to rotate along with it.
 This ensures the two engine parts work together and are never out of sync.